MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 ### After Commands: End of Execution

-At the end of execution, the runtime checks the remaining values, which are the 3 inputs and the sender's address.
+At the end of execution, the runtime checks the remaining values, which are the three inputs and the sender's address.
 The following summarizes the checks performed before effects are given:

 - Any remaining input objects are marked as being returned to their original owners.